utilitywarehouse/shared-kustomize-bases/cockroachdb/README.md

 ## Backup/ migration

 Our CockroachDB is configured with backup by default.
-For more information, see [backup doc](docs/backup.md).
+This requires a Service Account to be configured, see [configure backup](#configure-backup) For more information, see [backup doc](docs/backup.md).

 ### Disable backup